arianajung/Paws-and-Ponder/README.md

 	- Expand each accordion to see which settings we wish to implement for a user.

-	**- You may change your username, Bio, and password in the corresponding sections, and press the save button to update it.**
+	- **You may change your username, Bio, and password in the corresponding sections, and press the save button to update it.**

 	- The profile picture setting allows 3 hardcoded pictures for the user to select from, **you may also upload a picture of your own to set as your profile avatar, which will be displayed as the fourth avatar.
 Select one of the four radio buttons and press save will update your user profile image**.

-	**- All of the above changes are reflected in the posts/comments that you've made, as well as when another user vists your profile page.**
+	- **All of the above changes are reflected in the posts/comments that you've made, as well as when another user vists your profile page.**

 ---